ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/MissileFourPointAerodynamic.rst

             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.MissileFourPointAerodynamic.validate_drag_design_points`
               - Validate the drag design points - ensure the choices do not result in a singular system of equations
             * - :py:attr:`~ansys.stk.core.stkobjects.aviator.MissileFourPointAerodynamic.set_aoa`
-              - Get or set and validates the maxium, max range and max endurance AOA values for the aircraft
+              - Get or set and validates the maximum, max range and max endurance AOA values for the aircraft

     .. tab-item:: Properties